 To help offset the risks, some will have built-in escrow features and reputation systems to identify reliable and legitimate buyers and sellers.

 There are three main types of fees that might be incurred on an exchange.

-- Trading fees: The fee for making a trade itself, usually charged as a percentage of the total trade volume.
-You’ll often get charged around 3% commission by brokers, or might pay 0.1% to 0.5% in fees per trade on other exchanges.
+- Trading fees.
+The fee for making a trade itself, usually charged as a percentage of the total trade volume.
+You’ll often get charged around a 3% commission by brokers or pay 0.1% to 0.5% in fees per trade on other exchanges.

 The exchange with the best value for your money will depend on the currencies you’re trading, your planned trade volume, how frequently you’ll be making withdrawals and the coin prices themselves.
 For example, you might end up with better value for money at a seemingly expensive exchange that accepts USD simply because it lets you avoid currency conversion costs.